Home Monitoring for Liver Health

 survival after 5 years

-Lifetime management is a balance.
+Lifetime health is a balance

-What's the deal with Bilirubin?
+What's the deal with bilirubin?

 When discussing the project with professors of physiology and immunology, I was directed toward bilirubin as a possible opportunity area.
 Elevated levels of bilirubin in the blood cause jaundice, which is a visible signal of a compromised liver.